 Floats – use an insert

-When bites can be finicky, you need to use an insert.
-Its slim tip will show every indication very easily and I’d use a loaded float to do away with having big bulky locking shot.
+When the water is cold, generally bites can be quite finicky, so it is always best for bite indication if you use an insert waggler.
+Its slim tip will display every indication you receive, ensuring you know exactly what is happening in the swim and don't miss any hard-earned bites.
+I prefer to use a loaded float to do away with having big bulky locking shot which can damage the line.

 Go for maggots